 VARIOUS RED LINE STATIONS THROUGHOUT THE CAPITAL REGION

-CDTA will provide new customer enhancements at Red Line Stations including rehabilitation of the existing shelter, replacing the lights and installing heaters, usb chargers and solar panels, as well as installing snowmelt pads for heated sidewalks.
+CDTA is now providing new customer enhancements at Red Line Stations including rehabilitation of the existing shelter, replacing the lights and installing heaters, USB chargers and solar panels, as well as installing snowmelt pads for heated sidewalks.

 Roadway and Intersection Improvements